aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-rows-and-columns/adding-or-inserting-a-column-into-worksheet/_index.md

 {{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithRowsandColumns-AddInsertColumn-AddColumn.cs" >}}
 ## **Inserting a Column into Worksheet**
-To insert a new column into worksheet at a specified position, please follow the steps below:
+To insert a new column into a worksheet at a specified position, please follow the steps below:

 - Add Aspose.Cells.GridDesktop control to your **Form**
 - Access any desired **Worksheet**